ZerosAndOnesLLC/OpenChat/win64/README.md

 - **Device Authentication**: Secure pairing code-based authentication
 - **Real-time Messaging**: WebSocket-based real-time message delivery
 - **Channels**: View and participate in public and private channels
+  - Browse and search public channels
+  - Join public channels directly from the app
+  - Click the + button next to "Channels" to browse
 - **Direct Messages**: 1-on-1 and group conversations
+  - Start new DM conversations with any user in your org
+  - Click the + button next to "Direct Messages" to start a new conversation
+  - Search users by name or email
+- **User Status**: Set and display your presence status
+  - Click on your username to change status
+  - Status options: Online, Away, Do Not Disturb, Invisible
+  - Set custom status messages with emoji
+  - Auto-clear status after a set time period
 - **Emoji Support**: Full emoji integration with:
+  - WebView2-based emoji picker matching the web UI exactly
-  - High-performance virtualized emoji picker with categories (Smileys, Gestures, People, Animals, Food, Activities, Travel, Objects, Symbols, Flags)
+  - Categories: Smileys, Gestures, People, Animals, Food, Activities, Travel, Objects, Symbols
   - Frequently used emojis section for quick access
-  - Custom organization emojis synced from the web UI
+  - Custom organization emojis synced from the server
   - Emoji search/filter functionality
-  - Upload custom emojis (admin users)
   - Inline custom emoji rendering in messages
   - Local emoji image caching for performance
 - **Message Reactions**: Slack-style reactions on messages